approov/quickstart-maui-httpclient/README.md

 Note that the minimum OS requirement for iOS is 11 and for Android the minimum SDK version is 21 (Android 5.0).
 You cannot use Approov in apps that need to support OS versions older than this.

-We will use the latest versions of the `nuget.org` packages, `ApproovService-3.2.0` and `ApproovHttpClient-3.2.0`.
+We will use the latest versions of the `nuget.org` package `ApproovService-3.2.0`.

 ## ADDING THE APPROOV SERVICE PACKAGE

-The Approov SDK makes use of a custom `HttpClient` implementation, `ApproovHttpClient` and it is available as a NuGet package in the default repository `nuget.org`.
-The `ApproovHttpClient` includes platform specific code in the `ApproovService` class.
+The Approov SDK makes use of a custom `HttpClient` implementation, `ApproovHttpClient` and it includes platform specific code in the `ApproovService` class.
 The `ShapesApp` project require the `ApproovService` package in order to use the Approov enabled service.
 Select `Project` and `Manage NuGet Packages...` then select `Browse` and search for the `ApproovService` package.

 ![Add ApproovSDK Package](readme-images/add-nuget-packages.png)